 Processing of data for statistical or other analytical purpose (with consent obtained);

-Cookies on websites.
+The use of cookies on websites.

 The range of issues that SMEs need advice on is therefore vast.
 This corresponded with Deliverable 2.2. where a wide range of issues were also identified by SME associations and SMEs.
-Here, the data revealed, among others, a relatively strong desire for more guidance/assistance on technical and organisational measures; data protection by design and default; and DPIAs.
+Here, the data revealed, among others, a relatively strong desire for more guidance/assistance on technical and organisational measures; as well as on new mechanism introduced in the GDPR – the principles of data protection by design and default; and DPIAs.
 It also revealed that SMEs face core challenges in the areas of: getting staff to understand the importance of data protection; developing and describing new organisational procedures and processes; and understanding what exact changes have to be made to ensure compliance.

 6.3.3.
-SMEs versus larger business
+SMEs versus larger businesses

 In terms of the content specific issues, the majority of DPAs identified that the substantive needs of SMEs did not differ significantly from larger companies.
 The two exceptions to this general stance concerned a prevalence in larger companies for greater complexity of processing activities and a greater quantity of employee data to handle.
 Otherwise, the biggest difference between SMEs and larger businesses appeared to be operational, in terms of the reduced capacity of SMEs concerning both personnel and time to spend on professional compliance issues such as the GDPR.
 Larger organisations will often operate as legal or technical professionals because they have the internal resource capacity.
 In this sense, they do not require a list of precise actions to be undertaken.
 They both understand the importance of their personal data and may even have preestablished global compliance programs with accompanying tools already in operation.
 When a larger organisation approaches the DPA therefore, it was sometimes mentioned that these queries tended to be more complex and concrete because they would be made by compliance personnel who were confused about an issue.
-SME queries, it was suggested, tend to be easier handled.
+SME queries, it was suggested, tend to be easier handled, however, they may entail more follow up as questions may need to be clarified.

 Finally, some DPAs mentioned that close to 100% of businesses in their member state fulfilled the definition of a SME.
 As such, they could not distinguish between the needs of SMEs and larger business.
 For those that could, it was observed that although DPAs do not formally categorise the queries they receive by size of organisation, interviewees/respondents appeared confident in noting that SMEs and larger organisations have distinctive resource needs but generally the same content focused needs (the latter of which would be taken care of by compliance professionals within the larger business).
 As such, the lack of categorisation between SMEs and larger organisations did not appear to be a significant gap in DPA data collection.